fedir/ghstat/README.md

 ## JS frameworks rating

-* The project made by most notable author is `angular`
 * The most popular project is `react`
 * The newest project is `hyperapp`
 * The project with the most active community is `riot`
+* The project made by most notable top contributors is `react`
 * The project with best errors resolving rate is `meteor`
 * The project with more commits is `meteor`
 * The best project (taking in account placements in all competitions) is `meteor`